HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 ### Security

 A strong online shift in recent years has been for the web to move to HTTPS by default.
 HTTPS prevents website traffic from being intercepted on public Wi-Fi networks, for example, where user input data is then transmitted unsecurely.
 Google have been pushing for sites to adopt HTTPS, and even made [HTTPS as a ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html).
-Chrome also supported the move to secure pages by labeling non-HTTPS pages as '[not secure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/)' in the browser.
+Chrome also supported the move to secure pages by labeling non-HTTPS pages as [not secure](https://www.blog.google/products/chrome/milestone-chrome-security-marking-http-not-secure/) in the browser.

 For more information and guidance from Google on the importance of HTTPS and how to adopt it, please see [Why HTTPS Matters](https://developers.google.com/web/fundamentals/security/encrypt-in-transit/why-https).